Follow us!

 Thórsmörk, a hiking paradise in Iceland.
 How to get here?

-Hundreds of years ago, farmers and outlaws discovered a hidden valley behind the Eyjafjallajökull glacier, an oasis of birch forests and glacial rivers, Thórsmörk in Iceland.
-Where legends used to become alive and where nature defied our senses.
+Have you ever sought out a remote place?
+A hiking paradise, perhaps, where breathtaking views transport you beyond imagination?
+Centuries ago, farmers and outlaws stumbled upon a hidden valley nestled behind the Eyjafjallajökull glacier—an oasis of birch forests and glacial rivers.
+Welcome to Thórsmörk in Iceland, where legends came alive and nature itself defied our senses.

 Before starting, don’t forget to check from time to time our adventures in Iceland and our microadventures (daytours).
 We have recently joined the Clean&Safe project from the Icelandic Tourist Board with which we intend to guarantee the safety of our travelers during the COVID-19 pandemic situation, committing to receive our customers in a responsible way so that they feel safe while creating good memories of their trip.

 Þórsmörk means the Valley of Thor, the God of Thunder.
-But actually, “mörk” is an old norse word that can be translated as “forest”.
+But actually, “mörk” is an old Norse word that you can translate as “forest”.

-Thórsmörk is at the end of the road 249 that departs from Seljalandsfoss waterfall, in the Icelandic South Coast.
+Thórsmörk is at the end of road 249 which departs from Seljalandsfoss waterfall, on the Icelandic South Coast.
 There’s one point where the road turns into the F-249, only suitable for 4×4.
-Depending on the season, the first rivers might be smaller or bigger, but once you arrive to Steinholtsá river, only XL 4×4 are allowed.
+Depending on the season, the first rivers might be smaller or bigger, but once you arrive at Steinholtsá River, only XL 4×4 are allowed.
 An XL 4×4 is never rented, you would need tires up to 38 inches to be able to cross safely to the valley.

 So, at the end you can only get to Þórsmörk by big jeeps or buses, since the small innocent rivers can turn into big rivers in a few hours.